Related Topics

 If your devices are ASUS product, please refer to following FAQ:

-(2) If all the devices couldn’t find the SSID of your router, please refer to Step 7 for troubleshooting steps
+(2) If all the devices couldn’t find the WiFi of your router, please refer to Step 7 for troubleshooting steps.

 Step 6.
 Use the cable provided by your Internet Service Provider connect to your computer directly, check if the computer could connect to internet.

-We suggest you to remove the wireless router and connect to the cable provided by your ISP to your computer.
+1. We suggest you to remove the wireless router and connect to the cable provided by your Internet Service Provider (ISP) to your computer.
 Check if the internet is on.

-If connect to the cable provided by your ISP directly but the computer still fails to get internet connection.
-Suggest you to confirm with your ISP about it.
+2. If connect to the cable provided by your Internet Service Provider (ISP) directly but the computer still fails to get internet connection.
+Suggest you to confirm with your Internet Service Provider (ISP) about it.

 If the computer could get internet connection successfully, then please refer to Step 7.